MSc Applied NeuropsychologyFind a programme

-The MSc in Applied Neuropsychology is available to anyone holding a minimum 2.1 degree (or international equivalent) in psychology or a related discipline, either from the UK or abroad.
-The taught content of the MSc is identical to the taught content we provide when training clinical psychologists pursuing entrance to the Special Register of Clinical Neuropsychologists.
+The taught content of the MSc is identical to the taught content we provide when training clinical psychologists pursuing entry to the Special Register of Clinical Neuropsychologists.
 The course therefore covers core content dictated by the British Psychological Society and delivers an authentic reflection of clinical practices and issues.
-You will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, treatment and rehabilitation.
+You will learn about a range of neuropsychological disorders and pathologies, as well as focusing on principles of assessment, treatment and rehabilitation.

 Around 80 per cent of our taught content is delivered by clinicians from the National Health Service, and you will also receive regular, structured tutorials with clinicians that allow you to discuss different aspects of clinical practice and gain insight into patient pathways and evidence-based formulation.
 The course will deepen your knowledge and experience of clinical neuropsychology and help prepare you for professional positions (eg assistant psychologist) or further clinical training (eg Doctorate in Clinical Psychology).

-You will have the opportunity to undertake independent research through the programme’s dissertation.
+You will have the opportunity to undertake independent research through your dissertation.
 There are some opportunities to conduct your research project with clinicians working in the NHS.

 - UK/EU: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2020/21

 Further information on funding for prospective UK, EU and international postgraduate students.